Things to Do in New York in December

 3. Lift Voices for Make Music NY

 Every December 21st, the organizers behind Make Music NY host a slew of interactive musical parades throughout the city.
 Anyone of any age, regardless of talent or background, can join in and perform in front of shops, on sidewalks and in public plazas and parks.
+You might find yourself singing in famous NYC spots, like Central Park, and Times Square, or outside landmarks like the New York Public Library.
 There are lots of businesses involved in the project, and professional musicians help anchor the event.
 It’s a chance to feel the holiday spirit in a different way while surrounded by the hustle and bustle of NY in December.

 4. SantaCon

 Have you ever dreamed of putting on a red suit and beard and making your belly shake like a bowl full of jelly?
 Sign up for SantaCon and you can embrace holiday cheer while supporting a good cause.
-All you have to do is put on your costume, donate to the affiliated charity drive, follow the con’s list of rules and join hundreds of other faux Santas as you go bar to bar, spreading love and adding people to your naughty and nice lists.
+All you have to do is put on your costume, donate to the affiliated charity drive, follow the con’s list of rules and join hundreds of other faux Santas as you go bar to bar or go singing Christmas carols, spreading love and adding people to your naughty and nice lists.

 5. NYE at Times Square

 Finish off a fun December by welcoming in the New Year at Times Square.
 Yes, it’s the same spot you’ve been gazing at longingly via TV for decades, but now you can see the confetti up close and personal.
-The festivities begin around 6 p.m. on December 31st, when the ball is raised to its highest point.
+The festivities begin around 6 p.m. on December 31st when the ball is raised to its highest point.
 Then, at 11:59, it begins a rapid 60-second descent while you and your fellow revelers chant loudly and toot on those little paper kazoos.
+Many bars and restaurants host special events and parties on New Year's Eve with views of the ball drop.

 Other December Activities in New York

 Is it even December in New York without ice skating?
-There’s no city-wide mandate requiring visitors to strap on skates and try a triple-axel, but NYC’s rinks are so inviting (and plentiful) it’s almost impossible to skip out on the activity altogether.
-Rockefeller Center is one of the most obvious spots to practice your ice dancing routine, but there are also smaller rinks at several parks — including two spots in Central Park, where you can rent skates, stick your shopping bags in a locker rental and glide to your heart’s content with the city’s skyscrapers as your backdrop.
+There’s no city-wide mandate requiring visitors to strap on skates and try a triple-axel.
+Still, NYC’s rinks are so inviting (and plentiful) that it’s almost impossible to skip out on the activity altogether.
+Rockefeller Center is one of the most obvious spots to practice your ice dancing routine.
+But there are also smaller rinks at several parks — including two spots in Central Park, where you can rent skates, stick your shopping bags in a locker rental and glide to your heart’s content with the city’s skyscrapers as your backdrop.

 There’s also a 17,000-square-foot ice rink at the Bryant Park Winter Village, but the rink is only one piece of this massively entertaining holiday spread.
 Think of the Winter Village as a small city within the city.
-There are some 60 artfully designed kiosks manned by vendors selling gifts and food, a Small Business Spotlight booth that highlights minority-owned area businesses and a pop-up restaurant where you can refuel after you finish your shopping spree.
+There are some 60 artfully designed kiosks manned by vendors selling gifts and food, a small business spotlight booth that highlights minority-owned area businesses and a pop-up restaurant where you can refuel after you finish your shopping spree amidst festive decorations.

 NYC's Dazzling Holiday Displays